Brandonsdevlife/brandonsdevlife/README.md

 ### Hi there 👋

 My name is Brandon.
 I am a React and JavaScript enthusiast who is in the beginning of a long journey towards mastery.
 Currently, I am building a portfolio and personal website to learn and demonstrate the components from React.
-As a result of hours of learning, I have realized that there are so many things to learn and build.
-It will be great to collaborate in a team at some point, but for now it's me and the books!
+I have so many ideas that I would love to learn, build, and deploy.
+It will be great to collaborate in a team at some point, but for now it's me and the books (*books as in YouTube, Github, Discord, Leetcode, and Reddit) !

 Hope you have a great day!